alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can I Access Alabama Sealed Criminal Court Records?

-Following the provisions of Alabama’s public access laws, selected persons may access confidential court case information and sealed criminal court records.
-To access a sealed court record, the requesting party must present a court-issued order or subpoena authorizing them to access the record of interest.
+Under Alabama’s public access laws, selected persons may access confidential court case information and sealed criminal court records.
+To access a sealed court record, the requesting party may need to present a court-issued order or subpoena authorizing them to access the record of interest.
 These records are generally not accessible via the state’s online databases but may be obtained by making in-person queries to the office of the clerk of courts.
 A court order or subpoena can be requested from an Alabama licensed judge.
-However, legal orders can only be issued where the requested record(s) have been proven to be legally or financially relevant.
+However, legal orders are typically issued where the requested record(s) have been proven to be legally or financially relevant.

 How do I find Alabama Public Records for Free?